Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/TROUBLESHOOTING.md

 - __Failing Credential Type__: The type of credential that failed to authenticate.
 This can be helpful when diagnosing issues with chained credential types such as `DefaultAzureCredential` or `ChainedTokenCredential`.

-- __STS Error Code and Message__: The error code and message returned from the Azure AD STS.
+- __STS Error Code and Message__: The error code and message returned from the Microsoft Entra STS.
 This can give insight into the specific reason the request failed.
 For instance, in this specific case because the provided client secret is incorrect.
 More information on STS error codes can be found [here](https://learn.microsoft.com/azure/active-directory/develop/reference-aadsts-error-codes#aadsts-error-codes).

 - __Correlation ID and Timestamp__: The correlation ID and call Timestamp used to identify the request in server-side logs.
 This information can be useful to support engineers when diagnosing unexpected STS failures.